The Ten Series

 Session One

-This session focuses on freeing the lungs to allow fuller breath, and beginning to free the shoulder and pelvic girdles from the ribcage.
+This session focuses on deepening the breath by starting to free the shoulder and pelvic girdles from the ribcage.
 This is accomplished by working more superficial tissue around the ribcage, shoulders, arms, and hips.

 Session Two

-The feet and lower legs are opened and aligned to better support the body in gravity, as they are the foundation.
-Often clients feel a greater sense of support and balance from their feet, as well as better contact between their feet and the ground.
+The feet and lower legs are opened and are beginning to be aligned to better support the body in gravity, as they are the foundation.
+Often clients feel a greater sense of support and balance from their feet as well as better contact between their feet and the ground.
 Foot problems such as high and rigid or fallen arches, over-pronation at the ankle, and irritation to the plantar fascia are also addressed in this session.

 Session Three

-Now we move the sides of the body to work with opening the sides in respect to front and back balance.
+This session is focused on front and back balance of the whole by beginning to open the sides.
 Manipulation is done to the sides of the torso, neck, and hips to allow these major segments to better support each other—improving the relationship between the upper and lower body.

 Sessions 4-7: Focus on Deeper Layers